 We knew there was bad weather further north near Corfu and we could get more wind than usual that evening and we did!

 It was okay as we ate our tuna and pasta on board and had our regular game of Texas Hold’em poker.
 Then all to bed by 2330 but the wind was really blowing by now and all I could do was listen to the noises of water splashing, ropes creaking and the boat turning from side to side on it’s anchor.
-Continue reading Anchoring night vigil in Petalas Bay
+Continue reading Night time anchoring vigil in Petalas Bay

 We sailed from Zakynthos to Poros today and after about 2 hours on a single close hauled tack headed in exactly the right direction decided to take the sails down so we could have a late lunch as we motored in for the final hour.
 Helen rightly preferred to prepare and eat lunch with the boat level rather than heeled over!
 Continue reading Mechanical failure is very stressful